mattermost/docs/source/comply/audit-log.rst

 System Admins can define multiple log targets to:

 - Mirror log output to files and log aggregators for redundancy.
 - Log certain entries to specific destinations.
-For example, all errors could be routed to a specific destination for review.
+For example, all ``audit-content`` records can be routed to a different destination than the other levels.

 Admins can also temporarily disable log targets by setting its type to ``none``.